HatimChergui/hatimchergui.github.io/_posts/2015-03-15-formatting-and-links.md

 **Letter to Sheila**

-*A prayer from the Daughter of Heights, Sheila, to the keeper of secret dawn:
+*A prayer from the Daughter of Heights, Sheila,
+To the keeper of secret dawn:
 Bloom for me in my boundless Haven,
 A wild Language,
 Worthy of